-May an employer dismiss an employee for any reason or must there be 'cause'?
+38 May an employer dismiss an employee for any reason or must there be 'cause'?
 How is cause defined under the applicable statute or regulation?

-An employer must have a real and serious cause to terminate the employment agreement and must comply with all applicable dismissal procedures (on economic or personal grounds).
-There is no legal definition of what is a real and serious cause.
-The judge will determine on a case-by-case basis whether or not the dismissal was legitimate.
-The cause must be 'real', meaning exact, precise and objective, and 'serious', which justifies the termination of the contract.
+An employer must have a real and serious cause to terminate the employment agreement, and must comply with all applicable dismissal procedures (on economic or personal grounds).
+The judge will determine on a case-by-case basis whether the dismissal was legitimate.
+The cause must be 'real', meaning exact, precise and objective, and 'serious', which justifies the termination of the contract, although there is no specific legal definition of what a 'real and serious cause' is.

-Notice
+Notice requirements